 - Plumbing and Gas Systems

 - Baths, sinks and toilets

-As the owner and landlord of our homes we are responsible for:
+As the landlord we are responsible for:

 - Undertaking a continuous and ongoing programme of detailed stock condition surveys, including obtaining ongoing feedback from tenants, contractors and staff.
 We will do this to ensure that we have a record of the true condition of our housing stock and can identify where repair and improvement works are most needed.

-Tenants’ Repairing Responsibilities
+Tenants’ own Repairing Responsibilities

 - Repairing or replacing floor finishes.